digitranslab/jumpstart/docs/versioned_docs/version-2.50.0-LTS/data-sources/restapi.md

 ## Querying REST API

-Once you have connected to the REST API data source, follow these steps to write queries and interact with a REST API in the ToolJet application:
+Once you have connected to the REST API data source, follow these steps to write queries and interact with a REST API in the JumpStart application:

 1. Click on **+ Add** button of the query manager at the bottom panel of the editor.
 2. Select **REST API** from the Data Source section.